s-zeng/cs442-ocaml-starter/README.md

 With the structure of this repo, you can still submit files according to the requirements.
 Just symlink them to the folder you're submitting from, and as long as you didn't import anything other then core, you should be good to go.

+The course builds ocaml files without dune.
+If you have a file `src/xyz.ml`, you can run `./try_build.sh xyz` to see if it will build using the compilation instructions the course uses.